TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 24/Numbers 24.2.md

 ---

-And Balaam lifted up his eyes, and he saw Israel dwelling according to their tribes; and the Spirit of God came upon him.
+Balaam lifted up his eyes, and he saw Israel dwelling according to their tribes; and the Spirit of God came on him.